Journalists moving into podcasting

 Check your facts

-I think news podcasters are facing the same challenges that journalists have always faced – getting to the truth is not easy and presenting a complete picture is challenging.
+Podcasters are facing the same challenges journalists have always faced – getting to the truth is not easy and presenting a complete picture is challenging.

-If anything, I think the way podcasts remove the need to fit a story into a particular length time restrictions offers more choices so eases the pressure on journalists – at some point in their career every journalists has worked on a story that they thought needed to be feature length but they only had two minutes to tell it.
+Podcasts remove the need to fit a story into a particular time lost, so they offer more choices and ease some pressure on journalists.
+In other formats, most journalists have worked on a story that they knew should be feature length, but they only had two minutes to tell it.

-With podcasting they can take the opportunity to tell the stories as you feel they need to be told.
-You can produce a series of episodes on one topic, of varying lengths, you can present in any number of ways.
-The podcast audience is open to that, they are not married to a format or a time of day, and they welcome creativity in presentation.
+With podcasting, a journalist can take the opportunity to tell a story as they feel it should be told.
+They can produce a series of episodes of varying length on one topic, and present in any number of ways.
+The podcast audience is open to that.
+No listener is married to a format or a time of day, and they welcome creativity in presentation.